Giving 'faceless' sex workers in Germany a face | DW | 07.12.2021

 Asked about their dream job as a child, they said they aspired to become doctors, lawyers, police officers or care workers for the elderly.

-Instead, they now eke a living as sex workers — a profession that is still widely a taboo topic in German society, even though the immorality of prostitution was abolished by German law in 2002, and the Prostitutes Protection Act 2017 was designed to improve the lot of sex workers.
+Instead, they now eke a living as sex workers — a profession that is still widely a taboo topic in German society, even though the official status of prostitution as something "immoral" was abolishde by German law in 2002, and the Prostitutes Protection Act 2017 was designed to improve the lot of sex workers.

 Nearly two decades later, the legal and social status of sex workers has not improved all that much and doesn't protect them from exploitative and criminal structures.